heyayush/heyayush-v2/content/posts/2020-03-09-serverless-architecture-notes.md

 1. Create a new DynamoDB table.
 2. Create a IAM role and provide basic lambda function execution permissions.
-3. Create a lambda function with the role from alst step.
+3. Create a lambda function with the role from last step.
 4. Create API gateway and set it to trigger the lambda function from last step.

 ## Self: Writing Lambda functions